thomas211738/Quant_Project/README.md

 To determine the profits or ROI someone would gain from applying this model to actual trading, we started by investing $1 in each company.
 Then, each time the model predicted the price going up, we would invest this $1 for the day.
 We would then keep updating this investment through the 4 years' worth of data to determine what our final investment is worth and ROI.

 We found that the average ROI was 169% over the past 4 years.
 Our Highest ROI was for Apple, which had an ROI of 450% over the past 4 years.
 Our lowest ROI was for Coca-Cola, which had an ROI of 96%.
-Within that same time frame,
+Within that same 4 year period, the S&P 500 had an ROI of 45%.
+This means we had an average α of 124%.

+## Future improvements

+While the ROI for Apple was 450%, this was because we were originally using Apple stock data when we were creating our model and so the model for it is quite overfit.
+In the future, we could try adding more features for the model to work with rather than removing ones that make the model less accurate.
+Another thing we can change is instead of the technical analysis indicators being restricted to values of -1, 0, and 1, we can make them have their actual values to let the model evaluate them better.
+Lastly, one thing we didn't calculate in this project was the Sharpe ratio to measure the performance of our investment in comparison to its risk.
+We can look into this in the future to measure the excess return of our investment per unit of risk.

 ## Conclusion

+In conclusion, this project